NickBorgers/Response-to-NIST-on-MFA/Response.md

 > An authenticator that provides more than one distinct authentication factor, such as a cryptographic authentication device with an integrated biometric sensor that is required to activate the device.

 [SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html#5152-multi-factor-otp-verifiers) further clarifies the distinction between a single factor authenticator and a multi-factor authenticator.
 I restate the distinction made in the 800-63 suite as:
-* A single factor authenticator is one that does not, itself, require authentication to generate a valid OTP
+* A single-factor authenticator is one that does not, itself, require authentication to generate a valid OTP
 * A multi-factor authenticator is one that, itself, requires authentication to generate a valid OTP

 This is, at best, prone to misunderstanding.
 At worst, a standard has been defined which allows authentication schemes requiring compromise of a single factor to __to be understood__ as a multi-factor authentication system.